hi-Kartik2004/Anonymous-Chat-App/README.md

 # Anonymous-Chat-App - with the groups feature

-This is an anonymous chat app, where users can chat amongst people globally, create their personal groups and invite known people!
+This is an anonymous real-time chat app, where users can chat amongst people globally, create their personal groups and invite known people!

 ## The site is live
 https://anonymous-chat-app.000webhostapp.com